PhoenixTales/phoenix-docs/story/map-evolution.md

 * The Psi Camps prominent and unique temple tree was removed and instead the temple from stone and its stonen front court were added known by players from the release version.
 * The Monastery Ruins were redesigned into the strange mess we know from the release version (noteworthily a tower appeared with some similarities with the fogtower that could be interpreted as an early model for the light house conceived by Ralf).
-* The Path leading down from the exchange place into the valley was moved to a different position, as we know it from the release version.
+* The Path leading down the exchange place into the valley was moved to its position from the release version at the outside of the mountain instead of further north inbetween the mountains.
-* The cleft from the Troll Canyon was removed, probably because the Troll didn't throw any gobbos anymore anyway as that feature was cut - and did not anymore live in his troll hoard, just wandering around in the "canyon"; perhaps also because of bad behaviour of the Gobbos falling into the cliff and/or pathfinding issues when it was decided that Diego should be there with the player - even if it is hard to call it "canyon" with it being just big flat plane surrounded by mountains.
+* The cleft from the Troll Canyon was removed, probably because the Troll didn't throw any gobbos anymore anyway as that feature was cut - and did not anymore live in his troll hoard, just wandering around in the "canyon"; perhaps also because of bad behaviour of the Gobbos falling into the cliff and/or pathfinding issues when it was decided that Diego should be there with the player. <!--even if it is hard to call it "canyon" with it being just big flat plane surrounded by mountains. -->
-* A little recycled Orc Village was added at the former OrcCave entrance due to the removal of the underground OrcCity which to implement was no time anymore.
+* A little recycled Orc village was added at the former OrcCave entrance due to the removal of the underground OrcCity which to implement was no time anymore.
-* The whole area betweenn the Old Camp and Aidan was changed significantly, Cavalorn's hut was added as well as the path towards the Orc "arena" and so on.
+* The whole area betweenn the Old Camp and Aidan was changed significantly, Cavalorn's hut was added as well as the path towards the totally unused Orc "arena" (which was not a concept of any design concepts and didn't have any purpose in the story either as far as we can say).
-* Due to the redesign above of the plains between OC and Aidan that apparently seemed to be too boring for them, the forest in the southwest didn't fit here anymore, was removed and instead placed northeast of the Old Camp.
+* Due to the redesign above of the plains between OC and Aidan the forest in the southwest didn't fit here anymore, was removed and instead placed northeast of the Old Camp.
 * The entire mountain fortress was added.
 The fortress was basically placed at a position where originally the Demontower was supposed to be on both Mikes and Ralfs concepts, while the Demontower itself was placed roughly at the position where Mike originally envisioned the "Old Fort".
 * The Old Pass was removed again with the path just suddenly ending in a mountain wall.